CapnBry/HeaterMeter/arduino/heatermeter/README.txt

 /set?poA=B - Set probe offset A to integer B.  Probe numbers are 0=pit 1=food1 2=food2 3=ambient
 /set?pcN=A,B,C,R - Set the probe coefficients for probe N.  A, B, and C are the Steinhart-Hart coeffieicents and R is the fixed side of the probe voltage divider.
 All values are floating point and should be specified in scienfific noation, e.g. 0.00023067434 -> 2.3067434e-4.
 Probe numbers are 0=pit 1=food1 2=food2 3=ambient
-/set?lb=A - Set the LCD backlight to A.  Range is 0 (off) to 255 (full)
+/set?lb=A - Set the LCD backlight to A.  Range is 0 (off) to 255 (full) /reboot - Reboots the microcontroller.
+Only if wired to do so (LinkMeter)

 Serial-only URLs
 /set?pn@XX - Retrieve the current probe names.
 Format: